How To Increase Running Distance: 10 Pro Tips to Up Your Volume Safely

 The 10% rule is a good place to start, but you shouldn’t constantly progress your distance every week.

-To reduce the risk of injury, it’s a good idea to make every third or fourth week a step-down week to give your tissues and body as a whole more recovery.
+To reduce the risk of injury, it’s a good idea to make every third or fourth week a step-down week to give your tissues and body more recovery time from the higher mileage.

-For example, if you are running 40 km per week, you can run up to 44 km the second week and roughly 48.4 km the third week.
+For example, if you run 40 km per week, you can run up to 44 km in the second week and roughly 48.4 km in the third week.

-However, instead of bumping up to 53 km in the fourth week, you should step back down to 44 km and then begin another three-week progression from there.
+However, instead of bumping up to 53 km in the fourth week, you should step back down to 44 km and begin another three-week progression.

 Therefore, your second week would be 48.4 km, and your third week could be 53 km.